 Like critical thinking and problem-solving, active listening is a soft skill that’s held in high regard by employers.
 When interviewing for jobs, using active listening techniques can help show the interviewer how your interpersonal skills can draw people out.

-Active listening can also significantly reduce the nervousness you might feel during an interview because it redirects your focus from what is going on inside of your head to the needs of your perspective employer or interviewer.
-It’s a great skill to hone if personal interviews tend to make you a little anxious.
+Active listening redirects your focus from what is going on inside of your head to the needs of your prospective employer or interviewer.
+This technique can help reduce your nervousness during an interview.